MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable.md

 ### Enable VM insights using the Azure portal

 Use the following procedure to enable VM insights on an unmonitored virtual machine or Virtual Machine Scale Set.
+This process doesn't require you to deploy agents or create a VM insights DCR first since these tasks are performed by the portal.

 > [!NOTE]
 > As part of the Azure Monitor Agent installation process, Azure assigns a [system-assigned managed identity](/azure/app-service/overview-managed-identity?tabs=portal%2chttp#add-a-system-assigned-identity) to the machine if such an identity doesn't already exist.

 1. From the **Monitor** menu in the Azure portal, select **Virtual Machines** > **Not Monitored**.
-This tab includes all machines that don't have VM insights enabled, even if the machines have Azure Monitor Agent or Log Analytics agent installed.
+This tab includes all machines that don't have VM insights enabled.
+Any machines have Azure Monitor agent installed.
 If a virtual machine has the Log Analytics agent installed but not the Dependency agent, it will be listed as not monitored.

 1. Select **Enable** next to any machine that you want to enable.
 If a machine is currently not running, you must start it to enable it.